Star Trek Life Lessons

 While the wisdom of Star Trek reaches far and wide (there are even published pieces of literature exploring the ethical teachings of the fandom), we decided to round up a few, and just a few, valuable lessons from Star Trek that we’ve learned over the years to help us Live Long and Prosper.

 Psst…did you hear?
-The LEGENDARY William Shatner is coming to FAN EXPO Canada: LIMITED EDITION!
+The LEGENDARY William Shatner is coming to EDMONTON EXPO 2021!
 To see the guest line up so far, click here.

 The continuing mission of the Enterprise is to, of course, explore strange new worlds.
 While we don’t have other planets we can head off and explore, we have plenty down here on earth to discover; places, cultures, hobbies, jobs, people…the list really does go on and on.
 Boldly go where YOU haven’t gone before.
 Keep your curiosity propelling you forward, and don’t fear the unknown.

 A consistent theme across all series and films is the emphasis of people (or shall we say ‘living beings’) coming together to save the day and, usually, each other.
 They do this by embracing each other’s differences and working as a team to get themselves out of whatever sticky situation they might find themselves in.
 A lot of us have been hermits for a while (this writer included), but it’s time for us to come together and realize we’re stronger when we work together.

 Don’t Judge a Book by Its Cover

 Very often the crew of the Enterprise would find that their first impressions of a new race were off base.
 Take for instance their encounter with the Horta, who they assumed were the enemy only to find out they were the species being persecuted and were actually very intelligent and loyal.
 This might be one of the most common lessons through Star Trek’s history: never judge a book by its cover.

 Logic & Emotion Both Have Their Place